Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

-Likewise, if a number operator is included in a term, this can be accounted for by including a $1$-control on that mode when determining if the block-encoding ancilla should be flipped and excluding that mode from any parity computations.
-An example circuit diagram for an operator including a number operator is given in Subfigure \ref{fig:fermionic-be-lc-modifications}b.
+Likewise, if a number operator is present, this can be accounted for by excluding that mode from the parity computations and including a control condition on that mode when determining if the state should remain in the encoded subspace.
+A circuit diagram for an operator of this form is given in subfigure \ref{fig:fermionic-be-lc-small}d.

-The construction of these block-encoding circuits can be generalized to any operator that is a product of fermionic operators plus its Hermitian conjugate.
-An example circuit diagram for this generalized construction is shown in Figure \ref{fig:fermionic-be-lc}.
-If $C$ represents the number of active modes excluding modes where a number operator is acting on the mode, then the $CZ$ gate is present only if $(C \text{ choose } 2)$ is odd.
+A generalized circuit diagram for an operator that is a product of fermionic ladder operators plus its Hermitian conjugate is shown in Figure \ref{fig:fermionic-be-lc}.
 These block-encoding circuits will all have rescaling factors of $\lambda=1$, require one block-encoding ancilla and $B - 1$ clean ancillae, and use $4(B-1)$ $T$ gates.

+The circuit begins by selecting which states should remain inside the encoded subspace.
+For the case where the terms are either a product of annihilation operators or creation operators, this is determined by whether the active modes are either all occupied or unoccupied and can be computed by the parities of neighboring modes.
+For terms that are not strictly of this form, the modifications shown in subfigures \ref{fig:fermionic-be-lc-small}c and \ref{fig:fermionic-be-lc-small}d can be applied.
+After the states are placed in the appropriate subspace and the system is returned to the Fock state, the state of the system is updated appropriately.
+The $CZ$ gate shown in purple is present only if $(C \text{ choose } 2)$ is odd, where $C$ is the number of active modes excluding modes where a number operator is present.
+This accounts for cases where the sign of the Hermitian conjugate term becomes negative after reordering the ladder operators.

-As mentioned, the strategy employed here to construct block-encodings of a linear combination of fermionic ladder operators is not restricted to the Hermitian case.
-Consider the action of the operator $b_i b_j b_k^\dagger + b_j^\dagger b_i^\dagger b_k^\dagger$ on the occupation states of the fermionic modes.
-This operator will set the amplitude of the state in the encoded subspace to zero \textit{unless} both $\ket{n_i \oplus n_j}$ and $\ket{n_k}$ are $\ket{0}$.
-The implementation of the block-encoding for this operator is given in Figure \ref{fig:fermionic-be-lc-not-conjugate}.
-This block-encoding circuit has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and two clean ancillae, and uses $8$ $T$ gates.
+This framework can also account for the action of multiple terms that are not Hermitian conjugates.
+Consider the operator $b_i b_j b_k^\dagger + b_j^\dagger b_i^\dagger b_k^\dagger$.
+The desired action is to push the state outside of the encoded subspace \textit{unless} both $\ket{n_i \oplus n_j}$ and $\ket{n_k}$ are $\ket{0}$.
+The block-encoding circuit for this operator is given in Figure \ref{fig:fermionic-be-lc-not-conjugate} and has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and two clean ancillae, and uses $8$ $T$ gates.